 All Blackboard sites have at least some content in them, such as the module handbook or assessment briefs.
 Lecturers often include handouts and lecture notes on their module site too.

 Grade Centre, online assessments and other gradable items need to be set up in your Blackboard site each year.
-As it is good practice to review and refine your assessments each time that they are redeployed, this is a useful reminder and time to do this.

 In order to comply with the University’s Threshold Standards for Supporting Learning with Technology, you must articulate how, when and in what format students can expect to receive feedback on their work.
-The Blackboard Calendar should be used to publish feedback return dates to students.

 You may wish to stimulate student engagement within your Blackboard site through the use of online discussion.
 A Discussion Board can be added to your site in which you can create different forums to discuss different topics.

-Now that your Blackboard site is fully built, and populated with staff & students, you must ensure that the site is available for students to access.
+Now that your Blackboard site is fully built, and populated with staff and students, you must ensure that the site is available for students to access.
 By default all new sites are set unavailable so students do not see a site before it is ready.